deprimus/Tale/SETUP.md

 ### Dialog

 The dialog module can be used to show dialog on the screen.
 Animations can be added in order to gracefully transition to and from dialog.
 There are also
-CTC objects, which are there to prompt the player to click or press a button in order to advance the dialog.
+CTC (click-to-continue) objects, which are objects that appear on the screen to prompt the player to click or press a button in order to advance the dialog.

 The dialog module uses the following props:

 - a canvas
-- an object with an Animator component (this object can be the canvas itself)
+- an Animator component (may be attached to the canvas itself)
 - two objects with TextMeshProUGUI components (one for the actor, one for the content)
-- two objects with Animator components (for CTC and ACTC; both are optional)
+- two objects, CTC and ACTC (both are optional)

 Here is the general flow of a dialog action: